Cricket-One Day International New Zealand v South Africa line-ups

 Cricket-One Day International England v South Africa line-ups

-May 27 (Gracenote) - Line-ups for the second One Day International between England and South Africa on Saturday in Southampton, England South Africa won toss and decided to bowl England: Jason Roy, Alex Hales, Joe Root, Eoin Morgan (capt), Ben Stokes, Jos Buttler, Moeen Ali, Adil Rashid, Liam Plunkett, Mark Wood, Jake Ball South Africa: Quinton de Kock, Hashim Amla, Faf du Plessis, AB de Villiers (capt), David Miller, Farhaan Behardien, D
+May 29 (Gracenote) - Line-ups for the third and final One Day International between England and South Africa on Monday in London, England South Africa won toss and decided to bowl England: Jason Roy, Alex Hales, Joe Root, Eoin Morgan (capt), Jonny Bairstow, Jos Buttler, Adil Rashid, Toby Roland-Jones, David Willey, Jake Ball, Steven Finn South Africa: Quinton de Kock, Hashim Amla, Faf du Plessis, AB de Villiers (capt), Jean-Paul Duminy, David Miller, Chris Morr